dillanmann/NetworkPingTool/README.md

 # Network Ping Tool

 ## Description
-A basis Blazor Server web app leveraging SignalR to enable web addresses to be pinged by a web server and push the results to the front end.
+A basic Blazor Server web app leveraging SignalR to enable web addresses to be pinged by a web server and push the results to the front end.

 ## Installation
 ### Pre-requisites